roccojonack/VCDTool/README.md

 change to cmake
-make verilog-vcd-parser a subproject setting up tests adding boost time for profiling
+make verilog-vcd-parser a subproject setting up tests add JSON for output formating